-Name of the school : Haute école de gestion de Genève Academic Year: 2023-2024 FIRST PART: DESCRIPTION OF MODULE 1.
-Domain Business and Services 2.
-Department International Business Management 3.
-Course name Business Model Innovation 4.
-Code 31031 5.
-Type of education ☑ Bachelor ☐ Master ☐ MAS ☐ ☐ DAS / CAS / single days 6.
-Number of ECTS Credits 5 7.
-Prerequisites ✓ Validation of the modules in semesters 1 and 2 ✓ Attendance of the modules in semesters 3 and 4 for full-time students, and semesters 5 and 6 for part-time students ✓ 8.
-Teaching language ☐ French ☐ German ☑ English ☐ Other: 9.
-Objectives You have a new concept for an innovative product or service that is technology-driven.
+Name of the school : Academic Year:

+Haute école de gestion de Genève 2025-2026

+geotion de Ocheve

+FIRST PART: DESCRIPTION OF MODULE

+1. Domain Business and Services

+2. Department International Business Management

+3. Course name Business Model Innovation

+4. Code 31031

+5. Type of education ⊠ Bachelor

+□ Master

+□ MAS

+□ □ DAS / CAS / single days

+6. Number of ECTS Credits 5

+7. Prerequisites ☑ Validation of the modules in semesters 1 and 2

+- \boxtimes Attendance of the modules in semesters 3 and 4 for full-time students, and

+semesters 5 and 6 for part-time students

+8. Teaching language French

+German

+🖾 English

+Other:

+9. Objectives You have a new concept for an innovative product or service that solves a societal,

+environmental, economic, legal, or technological problem.
+How do you transform this

+concept into an innovative business model that is sustainable, profitable, and

+scalable?
+Have you ever wondered how startups and existing companies have

+developed differentiating business models to create competitive advantages and

+unique value propositions (UVP)?
+This course will address these topics with a

+practical approach to understanding, analyzing, and developing triple-bottom-line

+impact-oriented, innovative business models.

+At the end of this course, students should be able to:

+• Comprehend what a business model is (and is not) and how it creates and

+captures value for a firm and its stakeholders: customers users shareholders and

+other entrepreneurial ecosystem partners

+Analyze existing business models (BM) and understand how companies innovate

+their business models

+Develop UVPs through innovative business models

+o. reaching language 9.
+Objectives □ French □ German ⊠ English □ Other: You have a new concept for an innovative product or service that solves a societal, environmental, economic, legal, or technological problem.
 How do you transform this concept into an innovative business model that is sustainable, profitable, and scalable?
-Have you ever wondered how startups and existing technology-oriented companies have developed differentiating business models to create competitive advantages and unique value propositions (UVP)?
-This course will address these topics with a practical approach to understanding, analyzing, and developing innovative business models.
-At the end of this course, students should be able to: Comprehend what a business model is (and is not), and how it creates and captures value for a firm and its stakeholders: customers, users, shareholders, and other ecosystem partners; Analyze existing business models and understand how companies innovate their business models; Develop UVPs through innovative business models.
+Have you ever wondered how startups and existing companies have developed differentiating business models to create competitive advantages and unique value propositions (UVP)?
+This course will address these topics with a practical approach to understanding, analyzing, and developing triple-bottom-line impact-oriented, innovative business models.
+At the end of this course, students should be able to: Comprehend what a business model is (and is not), and how it creates and captures value for a firm and its stakeholders: customers, users, shareholders, and other entrepreneurial ecosystem partners Analyze existing business models (BM) and understand how companies innovate their business models Develop UVPs through innovative business models